 Exams and Tests

-Your own description of the behavior can help diagnose the disorder.
+The diagnosis is made based on an interview of the person and family members.
 A physical exam can rule out physical causes.
 A mental health assessment can rule out other mental disorders.

 Questionnaires can help diagnose OCD and track the progress of treatment.

-OCD is treated using a combination of medication and behavioral therapy.
+OCD is treated using a combination of medicine and behavioral therapy.

 Medicines used include antidepressants, antipsychotics, and mood stabilizers.